-Line your roasting tin with a very large sheet of foil and put the turkey on top.
+Line a roasting tin with a large sheet of foil and put the turkey on top.
 Smear 85g butter over the breast and grate over ½ nutmeg, then season well.
-Cover the breast with 10 rashers of streaky bacon and then pour over 1 glass red wine.
+Cover the breast with 10 rashers of streaky bacon, then pour over 1 glass red wine.
 Bring the sides of the foil up to make a parcel.

 Have you tried dry brining a turkey?
 Leave a comment below.